debienicolas/VisiumHD-ST-pipeline/README.md

 # VisiumHD-ST-pipeline

 This spatial transcriptomics (ST) pipeline is an end-to-end Visium HD analysis pipeline implemented using Snakemake.
-It goes from raw data (fresh off from spaceranger) to running some of the most popular downstream analysis packages.
+It goes from raw data (fresh from spaceranger) to running some of the most popular downstream analysis packages.

 The ST data is stored in an [annotated data object](https://anndata.readthedocs.io/en/stable/) to ensure compatibility with popular single cell/ST analysis packages in python.

 <div align="center">
     <img src="meta/overview_figure.png" alt="st-pipeline-overview" width="700"/>
+    <p><em>Figure 1: Overview of the Visium HD spatial transcriptomics pipeline workflow</em></p>
 </div>

 The pipeline has four main sections: